0xDBFB7/ionprinter/documents/bugs.md

 Choose a->b or (*a).b and stick with it.
 I prefer (*a).b.

 Choose a sensible 'root' value to pass around.
-For instance, if most of your functions need a \*\*, switch to p \* =.
+For instance, if most of your functions need a \*\*, switch to p \* = rather than p.

-Be verbose!
-If your function takes a **, try writing:
+You can be verbose; specifically, 'return to base' constantly.
+If your function takes a \*\* and you want a \*, try writing:

 &(**x)